 DEVELOPMENT OBJECTIVES SUBMISSION REQUIREMENTS ASSESSMENT CRITERIA WEIGHTING Objective 3: Reputable and Proven Developer and Operator The submission is required to demonstrate that the Proponent has the financial capacity to undertake the development and operation, has a proven track record of high-quality developments, has the ability to deliver the development within the timeframes and can successfully mitigate potential risks.
 The submission should include the following: Details of the proposed developer and operator (including key personnel).
 Corporate profile of the proposed developer and operator.
 Outline of the relevant experience and the reputation of the proposed operator and developer.
 This includes the development of a 'greenfield' site, aside from the operation of an existing, developed site, and the operator/developer's experience in operating a site of the type addressed in the current submission.
 Provide evidence of the financial capability of the proposed operator and developer.
-Provide evidence of the projected financial performance and viability of the proposed development.
+Provide evidence of the projected financial performance and viability of the proposed developer.
 Proposed security to be provided by the developer (bank guarantee, etc.).
 Letter of intent from the proposed operator.
-Risk mitigation strategies to be employed by the proposed development program / stages with preliminary timeframes.
-Previous experience and national and/or international links that may benefit the project Reputation/brand identity Financial capacity of proposed operator and developer to undertake development Letter of intent from the proposed operator and developer Risk mitigation strategies to be employed by the proposed operator Proposed development proposed 25%
+Proposed development.
+Proposed development.
+Previous experience and national and/or international links that may benefit the project Reputation/brand identity Financial capacity of proposed operator and developer to undertake development Letter of intent from the proposed operator and developer Risk mitigation strategies to be employed by the proposed operator Proposed operator 25%